Inside Stories

 What kind of buildings did you look at?

 I looked at a lot of different kinds of places: prewar, brand new, co-ops, Bloomberg-era tax abated places.
-I liked the prewar stuff a lot, but the spaces were often a little too divided up.
+I liked the prewar stuff a lot, but the spaces were often chopped up into small rooms.
 The high ceilings and thick walls were appealing, but the rooms would be too small, at least within my price range.
-Those places would often look stunning when I walked in because they would really stage them.
+Those places would often look stunning when I walked in because they were staged.
 So initially I'd get excited.
 But then I'd start looking at how small the rooms actually were, and realize my kids would hate it.

 The brand new stuff was just completely overpriced for what you got.
 Sure, seeing all the new furnishings and central heat/cooling was appealing, but what was advertised as a one bedroom was often a glorified studio.
 And many of the places weren't in convenient locations for commuting at all.
 I didn't like the attitude of the agents in those places, either.
 They seem to all play this kind of snob game, acting like they don't really care whether you like it or not.
 It could be me: I look kind of unwashed for someone who could afford a place.